bugsbugsbux/notes-on-nix/notes-on-nix.md

 ```

 **Set**s are wrapped in braces (`{}`) and define their attributes like a
-"let" statement defines its variables, but they can only refer to each
+"let" expression defines its variables, but they can only refer to each
 other if the set is preceded by the keyword `rec` or by indexing the set
 itself.